 - Baron Flynt from Borderlands commands an army of thugs comprised of the mooks and bosses the players fight through over the course of the story.
 He makes his home base inside of a giant heavily-guarded excavator patrolled by goons in buggies.
 His unique weapon is the Boom Stick, a rocket-firing shotgun.

-- The leader of the Thieves' Guild in each game where it appears qualifies.
+- The Elder Scrolls: The leader of the Thieves' Guild in each game where it appears qualifies.
 Naturally, the Player Character can always rise up to that rank by finishing the Guild quest line.

 - Morrowind: Master Thief Gentleman Jim Stacey holds the position.